Platinum Jubilee of Elizabeth II: Initiatives by British diplomatic missions

-Several British embassies held a jubilee lunch/dinner and cooking competition.
+Several British embassies held a jubilee lunch or dinner.
 The British Embassy in Mexico City held a jubilee dinner and a photo exhibition for the reign of Elizabeth II.
-The British Embassy in Tokyo hosted a "Big Japan Jubilee Lunch", as well as organized the "Platinum Jubilee Afternoon Tea and Cake Competition".
-Ten hotels from Tokyo and Osaka entered the competition, with the finalists announced at British Embassy's Queen's Birthday Party event on 16 June.
+The British Embassy in Tokyo hosted a "Big Japan Jubilee Lunch", and also organised a "Platinum Jubilee Afternoon Tea and Cake Competition".
+Ten hotels from Tokyo and Osaka entered the competition, with the finalists announced at a Queen's Birthday Party event at the embassy on 16 June.
 The British Embassy in Montevideo launched "The Queen's Dessert" contest in which entrants made a dessert for afternoon tea or after the main course.
 The desserts were evaluated by the chef of the British chancery and three Uruguayan chefs, including Sergio Puglia.
-The British Embassy in Montevideo also hosted a dinner at its diplomatic residence, with several Uruguayan officials, including Vice-president Beatriz Argimón, foreign minister Francisco Bustillo, First Lady Lorena Ponce De León, and former President Luis Alberto Lacalle attending the dinner.
+The British Embassy in Montevideo also hosted a dinner at its diplomatic residence, with several Uruguayan officials, including Vice-president Beatriz Argimón, foreign minister Francisco Bustillo, First Lady Lorena Ponce de León, and former President Luis Alberto Lacalle attending the dinner.
 The winning dish was served as dessert.

 The British Embassy in Berne, in collaboration with World Radio Switzerland, asked people across Switzerland to nominate individuals who have made outstanding contributions to the lives of others within Switzerland for "The Platinum Champions Awards".
 The awardees were invited to the "Cheers for Volunteers" jubilee picnic, held at the Ambassador's Residence on 5 June.
 The embassy also organised a light display projected on four Bernese Alps, including the Eiger.
 It featured an image of the jubilee crown emblem and a silhouette of the Queen.

 The British Embassy in Bangkok arranged for a celebratory digital message was beamed from the top of the Baiyoke Tower on 2 June.

 France

 On Accession Day, the French Embassy in the United Kingdom planted a "Royal Beauty" apple tree from Normandy to highlight the UK's historic ties with the region.
-Later that year in autumn, an alley of 70 hornbeams were planted at the British Normandy Memorial in Ver-sur-Mer, as a part of the Queen's Green Canopy initiative.
+Later that year in autumn, an alley of 70 hornbeams were planted at the British Normandy Memorial in Ver-sur-Mer, as a part of The Queen's Green Canopy initiative.

 On 28 May, the Red Arrows took part in an aerial display over Le Touquet.
 Several days later, on 2 June, at the Arc de Triomphe, Macron participated in a flame rekindling ceremony to mark the jubilee.
 The anthem God Save the Queen was played by the Band of the Royal Regiment of Scotland, followed by La Marseillaise by the French Republican Guard Band.
 On 7 June, the Prince of Wales expressed the gratitude of the Royal Family to Macron for the "gestures of deep friendship" shown by France during the jubilee.

+United States

+A series of events celebrating the jubilee were held in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Minneapolis, New York City, and San Francisco.
+From 2 June to 4 June, the Historical Society of Mt.
+Lebanon, Pennsylvania, held a toy soldier display of more than 500 pieces depicting the Trooping the Colour.
+A platinum jubilee evensong and reception took place on 5 June at Christ Church in Greenville, South Carolina.